-In the search engine market of Canada, the UK and US Bing hold a decent share.
+In the search engine market of Canada, the UK, and the US Bing holds a decent share.
 In comparison to the Google algorithm, Bing is also improvising itself continuously, and it also uses the BERT algorithm.
-BERT algorithm is the recent discovery of Google.
+The BERT algorithm is the recent discovery of Google.

 - Yahoo: Slurp is a web crawler that is used by Yahoo.
 According to the report of December 2019, 1.59 percent of the global share market is owned by Yahoo.
-It is a prominent player in the search engine market, and it is growing in popularity in recent years.
-Yahoo is not a significant contributor to the organic search traffic, but one should not ignore it.
+It is a prominent player in the search engine market, and it has grown in popularity in recent years.
+Yahoo is not a significant contributor to organic search traffic, but one should not ignore it.

 When it comes to optimizing a website for Yahoo, you won’t have to make any additional considerations as it is powered along with the search results of Bing.